Conor McGregor Fight Odds, Free Bets & Betting Offers

 Both UFC and Boxing are all about personalities, Conor McGregor has such a presence in this area that he had to fight in both sports to satisfy his ego.
-Following his defeat in the boxing ring to Mayweather in 2017 ‘The Notorious’ has now had his pay off and after subsequent bans and early retirement he is now back now where he belongs as a UFC fighter, announcing his return to the cage on the 18th January 2020.
+Following his defeat in the boxing ring to Mayweather in 2017 ‘The Notorious’ has now had his pay off and after subsequent bans and early retirement he is now back now where he belongs as a UFC fighter, beating Donald Cerrone on his return to the cage on the 18th January 2020 in just 40 seconds.

 The former Ultimate Fighting Championship featherweight and lightweight champions seeks to regain his titles lost through inactivity.
 It will be an uphill struggle however for the 31 year old following his defeat on his last return to UFC by undefeated champion Khabib Nurmagomedov in Las Vegas at UFC 229 in 2018.

 Despite the fact he lost McGregor earned around $50 million from the fight, more than champion Khabib, with the bout drawing the largest TV audience since 2016 (McGregor vs Diaz).
 Therefore there is very little chance Conor will be retiring any time soon.
 Having dispatched Cerrone in #UFC246 the next opponent should be a more interesting one.
-The Irishman could possibly be a rematch against Khabib or a new bout against Jorge Masvidal or Kamaru Usman.
+The Irishman could possibly be a re-matched against Khabib or a new bout against Jorge Masvidal or Kamaru Usman.
 Perhaps a boxing re-match against Floyd Mayweather or a first fight against Manny Pacquiao?
-On this page you will find all the deals and offers you will need to add value to your bets for McGregory fights, further down you can find a full profile.
+On this page you will find all the deals and offers you will need to add value to your bets for McGregor fights, further down you can find a full profile.

 Next Conor McGregor Fight Odds